Peonies in Pots: Can They be Content?

 How far in advance should I order my Buckets of Blooms?

 * As soon as you have a wedding date set is best.
-Available dates get booked quickly once Spring comes.
+Available dates get booked quickly once the calendar opens for the next year.

 Are your flowers locally grown?